 Since this group is only 3 credits, this means that there is only one class you have to take.
-There is a list of courses that are approved for your Group A (aka Impact) Complementary, which is also found in the undergraduate handbook.
+There is a list of courses that are approved for your Group A (aka Impact of Technology on Society) Complementary, which is also found in the undergraduate handbook.

-Easiest courses: GEOG 200, GEOG 203, GEOG 205, RELG 270, RELG 207
+Easiest courses: GEOG 200, GEOG 203, GEOG 205, RELG 270